-There are several disadvantages of an outright transfer: No right to live in the house and No step-up in cost basis upon the transferor's demise.
-The transferee receives the transferor's adjusted cost basis; Loss of Senior Citizens, Veteran's and/or STAR real estate tax exemptions; Loss of the \$250,000 capital gains tax exclusion upon sale (\$500,000 for a married couple) and you cannot later change the owner of the property.
+There are several disadvantages of an outright transfer, including no right to live in the house and no step-up in cost basis upon the transferor's demise.
+The transferee receives the transferor's adjusted cost basis, not the step-up in basis that occurs when the residence is inherited.
+Such transfers also usually result in the loss of Senior Citizens, Veteran's and/or STAR real estate tax exemptions and the potential loss of the \$250,000 capital gains tax exclusion upon sale (\$500,000 for a married couple).
+Such transfers also prevent you from later changing the owner of the property.

-The disadvantage of a transfer with a life estate is that if you need Medicaid nursing home care, you will not be able to sell your home and protect a 100% of the sales proceeds and you may be adversely affected as to your use of the \$250,000 exclusion of capital gains (\$500,000 for a married couple) as to the interest held by the transferees.
+The disadvantage of a transfer with a life estate is that if you need Medicaid nursing home care, you will not be able to sell your home and protect 100% of the sales proceeds and you may be adversely affected as to your use of the \$250,000 exclusion of capital gains (\$500,000 for a married couple) as to the interest held by the transferees.
 Lastly, you cannot later change the beneficiary of your residence.